TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Text-in-Image Quality Assessment (TIQA) for AI images

 \subsection{Downstream Tasks}

 Beyond benchmarking, TIQA models provide a control signal that can be used throughout text-heavy generation pipelines: for data curation, as guidance during training or sampling, and at inference time for filtering and quality-aware routing of OCR/VLM reasoning when outcomes depend on rendered text.
-We highlight four representative use cases:
+We highlight five representative use cases:

 \begin{enumerate} \item \textbf{Reranking and filtering:} Rank multiple candidates per prompt by predicted text quality, or apply accept/reject thresholds.
-If all candidates fall below a threshold, resample up to a fixed budget and return the best obtained, reducing illegible or visually corrupted text without changing the base generator. \item \textbf{Quality-aware routing for OCR/VLM reasoning:} When synthetic artifacts (malformed glyphs, inconsistent strokes, broken spacing, hallucinated characters) cause OCR/VLM failures, TIQA can (i) gate OCR outputs (accept vs.\ abstain), (ii) trigger re-generation/re-rendering (e.g., new seed/typography/layout), and (iii) pre-check text-dependent VQA to abstain or fall back to OCR-assisted reasoning when text is unlikely to be reliable. \item \textbf{Guidance for T2I models:} Use TIQA as a reward for selection among samples, or as an auxiliary objective during sampling/training to improve rendered text while keeping prompt semantics fixed. \item \textbf{Data curation for training:} Filter or stratify text-containing samples for OCR/VLM training to remove severe degradations, control difficulty (curricula or balanced sampling), and reduce noisy supervision from incoherent text. \end{enumerate}
+If all candidates fall below a threshold, resample up to a fixed budget and return the best obtained, reducing illegible or visually corrupted text without changing the base generator. \item \textbf{Quality-aware routing for OCR/VLM reasoning:} When synthetic artifacts (malformed glyphs, inconsistent strokes, broken spacing, hallucinated characters) cause OCR/VLM failures, TIQA can (i) gate OCR outputs (accept vs.\ abstain), (ii) trigger re-generation/re-rendering (e.g., new seed / typography / layout), and (iii) pre-check text-dependent VQA to abstain or fall back to OCR-assisted reasoning when text is unlikely to be reliable. \item \textbf{AI-image detection as a complementary cue}: TIQA scores can be fused with general real-vs-AI detectors to provide an additional text-specific signal.
+In images containing rendered text, perceptual text artifacts captured by TIQA may complement generic forensic cues and improve real-vs-AI classification. \item \textbf{Guidance for T2I models:} Use TIQA as a reward for selection among samples, or as an auxiliary objective during sampling/training to improve rendered text while keeping prompt semantics fixed. \item \textbf{Data curation for training:} Filter or stratify text-containing samples for OCR/VLM training to remove severe degradations, control difficulty (curricula or balanced sampling), and reduce noisy supervision from incoherent text. \end{enumerate}

-We evaluate reranking in Section~\ref{sec:reranking} and the ability of ANTIQA to predict failures of OCR and VLM vision tasks in App.~\ref{app:results:appl_ocr_vlm}.
+We evaluate reranking in Section~\ref{sec:reranking}.
+Appendix~B further demonstrates that a specialized TIQA model provides a complementary cue for AI-image detection and is predictive of failures in OCR and VLM-based vision tasks.